camunda/camunda-docs-manual/content/update/minor/720-to-721/was.md

 The following steps describe how to update the Camunda artifacts on IBM WebSphere application server Liberty in a shared process engine setting.
 Throughout the procedure, refer to the [update guide][update-guide].
-If not already done, download the [Camunda Platform 7.21 IBM WebSphere distribution][was-distribution].
+If not already done, download the [Camunda 7.21 IBM WebSphere distribution][was-distribution].

 {{< note title="Removed support for WebSphere 9" class="info" >}}
-Support for WebSphere 9 was discontinued with the Camunda Platform 7.21.0 release.
+Support for WebSphere 9 was discontinued with the Camunda 7.21.0 release.
 The artifacts used in this guide might be compatible with a WebSphere 9 application server.
 However, this is not tested and is not covered by Camunda product support.
 {{< /note >}}

 The update procedure takes the following steps: